thexhr/openbsd-timemachine/README.md

 esac
 ```

 So what does the script above?
 It is called by hotplugd every time a device is attached.
 It checks if a disk is attached (DEVCLASS is 2) and then get the disk's duid from disklabel.
-If the duid matches the on from the backup disk (f5a87db156d32c6f in our case), it starts a script called /root/openbsd-timemachine-backup.sh.
+If the duid matches the on from the backup disk (f5a87db156d32c6f in our case), it starts a script called `/root/openbsd-timemachine-backup.sh`.
 The script gets three parameters:

-* The duid of the USB disk
+* The duid of the just connected, still encrypted USB disk
-* The duid of the encrypted disklabel within the first one
+* The duid of the decrypted disklabel
 * Full path to the file with the passphrase

 It also logs some information to syslog to make you aware that a backup disk is connected.